tomit4/react-kata/README.md

 ## Tasks

-1. **Discovery/Design**: Read the requirements and sketch out some simple mock-ups.
-This is its own important task, so give it the thought it deserves.
+1. **Discovery**: Read the requirements and familiarize yourself with the codebase. (~10-15 min)
-   (~10-20 min)
-1. **Organize/Plan**: Due to limited time, assume the project should be split into phases.
+1. **Organize/Plan**: Assume the project should be split into phases.
 Prioritize which features should be implemented in `Phase 1` and are considered _MVP_.
 Base your choices on importance to Product + UX, as well as technical complexity. (~10 min)
 1. **Implement/Test**: Start building `Phase 1` features from the provided starter application. (~45-60 min)